-In 2019 there was a tax charge of £36 million.
-This compares with a tax credit of £20 million in 2018.
-The large tax variance was primarily due to factors as follows:

-- Significant gains arising on investments in 2019 compared to losses in 2018.
-This reflects the continued volatility in both UK and overseas investment markets; and - Taxable pension business profits arising in the year compared to losses in 2018.
+In 2020 there was a tax charge of £11 million.
+This compares with a tax charge of £36 million in 2019.
+The large tax variance was primarily due to lower investment gains in 2020, compared to 2019.
+This reflects the continued volatility in both UK and overseas investment markets.